-The Oklahoma State Department of Education and the Oklahoma State University Department of Nutritional Sciences have come together to run a culinary training program for child nutrition professionals called Cooking for Kids.
+The Oklahoma State Department of Education, Child Nutrition and the Oklahoma State University Department of Nutritional Sciences have come together to run a culinary training program for child nutrition professionals called Cooking for Kids.

 In the fall of 2012, the U.S. Department of Agriculture implemented stricter standards for school lunch “meal patterns,” and in 2015, Congress amended the Healthy, Hunger-Free Kids Act to include nutrition standards for “a la carte” lunch lines.
 Combined, these changes have caused complications for schools operating on a limited budget.

 Cooking for Kids aims to change the landscape of school nutrition through chef-led culinary training for school nutrition professionals resulting in:

 Greater availability of freshly prepared foods